top of page

 There’s a particular kind of grief that comes from rebuilding your life after 60.

-Not financial collapse in the dramatic sense.
 Not failure in the way people usually imagine it.

 Just the quiet shock of looking around one day and realising:

-this is not where I thought I’d be.
+This is not where I thought I’d be.

-Sometimes a relationship ends.
-Sometimes a home is lost.
 Sometimes the life that once felt stable suddenly no longer fits.

 And what hurts is not always the practical reality itself.